David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 # Naive Scheduler Examples
-There are five main issues that the scheduler will have to handle:
+The below examples show four issues that the scheduler will have to handle:
 1. **Individual Operator Rewrites** - scheduling individual, sequence operators by rewriting them to space-time operators with the desired throughput
 1. **Composition** - scheduling composed operators so that the produced space-time operators have matching type signatures
 1. **Multi-Rate** - scheduling operators that accept and emit different numbers of outputs, such as `Up_1d` and `Down_1d`
-1. **Nesting Manipulation** - scheduling operators that change that change the nesting of `Seq`s, such as `Partition` and `Unpartition`
-1. **Composition of Multi-Rate and Nesting Manipulation** - scheduling both types of operators.
+1. **Composition of Multi-Rate and Nesting Manipulation** - scheduling the composition of nested and multi-rate operators.
 This is the example that the naive scheduler cannot handle.

 ## Individual Operator Rewrites
 This example shows the simplest pipeline that can be scheduled.
-The example sequence language program is:
+The sequence language program is:
 ```
 Map 4 Abs
 ```